Logiqx/gps-details/docs/devices/coros/windsurfing/windsurfing-sony/README.md

 #### 3.05.0

-Firmware 3.05.0 (red) appears to be using the positional data for speeds, since spikes are evident when comparing to a 5 Hz [Motion GPS](https://www.motion-gps.com/motion/index.html) (blue).
+Firmware 3.05.0 (red) appears to be using the positional data for speeds in windsurfing mode.
+Spikes are clearly evident when comparing to a 5 Hz [Motion GPS](https://www.motion-gps.com/motion/index.html) (blue).

-This is undesirable because people within the speedsurfing community also use the windsurfing mode, prone to inaccuracies.
+This is undesirable because people within the wider community also use the windsurfing mode, which is prone to inaccuracies and spikes.

 ![v-3-05-0-apex-pro-wsurf](img/v-3-05-0-apex-pro-wsurf.png)

-The Garmin vivoactive 4 (red) appears to be capturing the speed data from the Sony GNSS chipset, avoiding spikes in the maximum speed.
+The Garmin vivoactive 4 (red) is capturing the speed data from the Sony GNSS chipset, and there are no spikes present.

-The Garmin is working as well as can be expected for a watch using the Sony GNSS chipset, noting the propensity for repeated speeds (flat spots).
+The Garmin is working as well as can be expected for a watch using the Sony GNSS chipset, noting the propensity for repeated speeds / flat spots.

 ![v-3-05-0-va-4-wsurf](img/v-3-05-0-va-4-wsurf.png)